 Clinical small group teaching is mandatory.
 A total of 10 clinical small groups in paediatrics are held during this module: 6 times at the Paediatric Ward, 3 times at the Neonatal Intensive Care Unit and 1 time at the Voksentoppen Center for Asthma and Allergy.
 The maximum absence from mandatory small group teaching is 3 times.

 Specification of requirements: All students must complete 4 medical records (see above).

 Presentation of group assignment in Global Health is mandatory.
 Students will be divided into groups and assigned a topic.
 The group must give a presentation on the given topic to their fellow students.
-A first draft of the power point presentation must be sent to the group's supervisor at least two weeks before the seminar, and a final version approved by the supervisor at least one week prior to the seminar.
+A first draft of the presentation must be sent to the group's supervisor, and a final version approved by the supervisor prior to the seminar.
 A short description of each student’s contribution to the presentation must be enclosed with the revised presentation.

 Special teaching arrangements

 All students will have teaching activities at Oslo University Hospital (Rikshospitalet/Ullevål/Radiumhospitalet) and Akershus University Hospital (Ahus).
 It is not possible to apply for exemption from this rule.
 If a student fulfills the criteria for the special teaching arrangements he or she can apply for a clinical group that is best suited to individual needs.
 The faculty will try to facilitate the student's needs as far as possible.

 Please observe that the attendance requirements must be fulfilled in order to sit for Module 6 examinations.